-During week 50/2017 (11/12 to 17/12), the observed morbidity ranged within the expected limits.
+During week 38/2018 (17/09 $\dot{\epsilon}\omega\varsigma$ 23/09), the observed morbidity ranged within the expected limits.

-During this week, there were no cases of chickenpox reported from the refugee/migrant centres participating in the surveillance system.
+During this week, one chickenpox case was reported, aged up to 14 years old.
 Chickenpox is usually a mild disease in childhood; populations in which childhood vaccination has not been introduced (i.e. populations from the countries of origin of refugees/migrants hosted in the centres) experience chickenpox as a "childhood disease", with periodic outbreaks.
 The HCDCP has issued instructions for the management of chickenpox cases in centres hosting refugees/migrants (www.keelpno.gr/).